davepagurek/StrokeAggregatorLabeller/writeup.md

 #### 3.2.2 Breaking a Stroke

 If a sub-selection contains only one stroke, press the 4 key to break the stroke into two strokes.
 A red dot will appear on the stroke showing where the break will happen.
-Move the mouse left and right to change the position of the break point.
+Move the mouse to change the position of the break point to the point on the stroke closest to the mouse.
 Pressing the 4 key a second time confirms the break, creating two strokes out of the sub-selection, each one in its own new group.

 ![Breaking a single stroke into two, starting with a sub-selection of one stroke (shown in red)](img/break.png)